MichielNoback/datasets/protein_processing_prediction/readme.txt

-Protein localization predictions for the stap aureus genome.
+Protein localisation predictions for the Staphylococcus aureus genome.
 Lecture dataset for ILST